 - Similar culture: Cuban culture greatly resembles the culture of Miami and to a lesser extent Southern California and Texas.

 - Cost-effective: Finally, Cuban programmers are cost-effective to hire.
-The average annual salary of a Cuban programmer is only 9,563 USD.
-In contrast, the average annual salary of US-based programmers ranges from 66,000 USD to over 100,000 USD.
+The average annual cost to hire senior Cuban software developers is around $107,071.13.
+In contrast, the average range of annual salary of senior US software developers is between $123,000 to $193,000.

 Interested in hiring Cuban developers?
 Contact us at Revelo today.